utr3cht/NexusandBlink/README.md

 - **Friendly Fire Control**: Administrators can enable or disable friendly fire for all teams using the `/anni friendlyfire` command.
 This setting is persistent.
 - **Live Scoreboard**: A sidebar scoreboard displays the real-time health of all nexuses.

+### Changelog
+- **Spy "Flee" Ability Fix**: The decoy NPC spawned by the Spy's "Flee" ability now correctly displays the Spy's team color, making it more convincing.
+The Spy's team is also properly restored after the ability wears off.

+## Chat Translation
+This plugin introduces a robust chat translation system, allowing players to communicate across different languages seamlessly.

+### Features
+-   **Player-Specific Language Settings**: Each player can choose their preferred target language.
+-   **Toggle Translation**: Players can enable or disable chat translation for incoming messages.
+-   **Multiple Translator Support**:
+    -   **DeepL**: High-quality translation service.
+    -   **Azure Translator**: Reliable fallback option or primary translator.
+    -   **Hybrid Mode**: Automatically falls back to Azure if DeepL's quota is exceeded.

+### Commands
+-   `/chat lang <EN|JA>`: Sets your target language for translations (e.g., `/chat lang JA` for Japanese).
+-   `/chat on`: Enables incoming chat message translation.
+-   `/chat off`: Disables incoming chat message translation.

+### Configuration (config.yml)
+-   `deepl-api-key`: Your DeepL API key (required for DeepL or Hybrid mode).
+-   `azure-api-key`: Your Azure Translator API key (required for Azure or Hybrid mode).
+-   `azure-region`: The Azure region for your Azure Translator service (e.g., `japaneast`).
+-   `default-language`: The default language for players if not set (`EN`, `JA`, etc.).
+-   `translator-mode`: Choose between `DEEPL`, `AZURE`, or `HYBRID`.

 ### Custom Classes & Abilities
 - **Persistence**: Player class data is saved and loaded, so players keep their class after relogging or server restarts.
 - **Team-Aware Abilities**: Most abilities now correctly distinguish between teammates and enemies.